serverless-guru/sls-jest/README.md

 expect.extend(matchers);
 ```

-Then add it to your jestsetup file under `setupFilesAfterEnv`:
+Then add it to your jest setup file under `setupFilesAfterEnv`:

 ```ts
 setupFilesAfterEnv: ['./setupJest.js'];